Tibi0821/SistemInteligentDeAcces/README.md

 # SistemInteligentDeAcces
-This project represents an intelligent access system that utilizes the ESP8266 development board, an 0.96" OLED Display, and a fingerprint sensor to allow users access to a restricted space. <br>
+This project represents an intelligent biometric attendance access system that utilizes the ESP8266 development board, an 0.96" OLED Display, and a fingerprint sensor. <br>

 Required Components